na-na-hi/renget/archive/chrprompt2.md

 ###Smith
 Q1: Furret seems pretty cute.
 Does she ever do anything that scares you?
+>I wouldn't say Furret does anything to scare me, but she's just really stubborn.
+She never takes "no" for an answer.
+Maybe her tenacity could be considered scary? ...Probably not.
 Q2: How much time do you spend with that Porygon2 you discovered?
+>Not much.
+It was fascinating to discover it, but it kind of creeps me out.
+The way it floats idly in the corner of our bedroom in silence for hours at a time puts me off.
+Who knows what kind of secrets it could be holding.
+Is it sentient, even?
+I should spend more time with it and see if it reacts to anything.
+I'm not good with technology, though...
 Q3: How much can you lift?
+>The heaviest thing I can think of that I've lifted was that dead tree in Wither Woods.
+I'm not great with estimating numbers, but if I had to guess, I can probably lift many times my own body weight.
+Although I don't know if that's saying much for a Pokemon.
 Q4: What does Grimy Food actually taste like?
+>Not sure what that is.
+I've eaten food off the ground to survive before, and I thought it was horrible.
+I don't miss having to do that ever since moving into the guild.

 ###Furret
 Q1: Smith seems like a tough guy.
 Does he ever do anything nice for you?
+>Of course he does!
+All the time!
+He's such a great sport about trying on all sorts of little accessories when I need him to!
+Sometimes he doesn't sound very enthusiastic about it, but that's never stopped me from making it happen!
 Q2: How did you get interested in fashion?
+>That's a secret~ ♥
 Q3: How much can *you* lift?
+>Lift?
+Uh... well, I can carry a lot of stuff in my bag! ...I don't think that kind of exercise is really my thing, though!
 Q4: How many ribbons and useless accessories do you have?
+>Hey!
+They are NOT useless!
+I take a lot of offense to that, you know!
+It took a long time to build up such an amazing collection!
+In fact, I think I'm gonna sit you down and have you learn about just how special and unique each and every one of my prized accessories are!
+So for starters, let me show you all 50 of the ones I've bought from the Grass Continent so far!...

 ###Togetic
 Q1: What would you do if you saw someone making a mess of the storeroom?